lciolecki/webshot/README.md

         }
     }

-**Important**: For property install, please do: composer install -o
+**Important**: For property install, please use: composer install -o

 #Sample use in Zend Framework